BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 I was in college when I had my leg amputated.
 I was a musical theatre major, so I was able to focus on singing and acting after my surgeries.
 By the time I had lost my leg, my university was willing to work with me so that I had the right credits for my dance classes.
 As a freshman, I had taken four days of ballet, two days of jazz, and two days of tap, so I had fulfilled most of my dancing requirements.
 As I taught myself how to dance with a peg leg, I took double tap classes to make up the final credits.
 My amputation didn’t put much of a hold on my college academics, but it’s interesting to speculate if my experience would have been different if I’d had my amputation before college.

 I taught myself how to dance with a peg leg by studying the footage of Peg Leg Bates.
 Knowing it could be done, I tried to recreate what he did and then make it my own.
 Tap dancers think of themselves as musicians, so I tried to think of it as creating new music with this extension of my body.
-I used the peg leg as the base drum, and I used my left foot as the snare and tom-tom drum.
+I used the peg leg as the bass drum, and I used my left foot as the snare and tom-tom drum.
 Through the sounds I was able to create, I came up with a new technique for myself.

 Would you like to see disability in dance assimilated into the mainstream?